-3.34 Zakat
+3.33 Zakat

-The Bank is required to dispose Zakat by UAE laws in accordance with the Cabinet Resolution No. (15/9) of 2020 and CB UAE Notice No. 3519.2020.
-In accordance with the AAOIFI's Shariah Standard number 35, Zakat is computed by the Bank and it is approved by the Internal Shariah Supervision Committee of the Bank.
+As the Bank is not required to dispose Zakat by UAE laws or by its Articles and Memorandum of Association or by a decision of the General Assembly, each shareholder is responsible of his or her own Zakat.
+In accordance with the AAOIFI's Shariah Standard number 35 the Zakat is computed by the Bank and it is approved by the Internal Shariah Supervision Committee of the Bank.

-Zakat per share is calculated in accordance with AAOIFI's Accounting Standard number 9 and Shariah Standard number 35, and the bank Internal Shariah Supervision Committee of the Bank Resolutions (note 41).
+Zakat per share is calculated in accordance with AAOIFI's Accounting Standard number 9 and Shariah Standard number 35, and the bank Internal Shariah Supervision Committee of the Bank Resolutions.
+The bank communicates the amount of Zakat per share and it is the responsibility of each shareholder to dispose personally his/her own Zakat (note 40).